 Employability & Skills

-2. Skills for Inclusion: creating opportunities to address skills imbalances and improve access to employment opportunities across the region through socially inclusive progression pathways; and
+- Skills for inclusion: involves creating opportunities to address skills imbalances and creating access to employment opportunities across the region by developing socially inclusive progression pathways.

-More information about the Employability and Skills programme can be found at Belfast Region City Deal - Employability and Skills.
+You can find out more about the Employability and Skills programme here Belfast City Region Deal - Employability & Skills

-More information about the Digital Future Programme can be found at Digital Futures.
+More information about the Digital Futures programme can be found here at Digital Futures.